Mary Poppins Review

 With the help of her street performer friend, Bert (Dick Van Dyke), Mary Poppins introduces the Banks children to a world where anything can happen.
 Though she makes them take their medicine and clean their room, the children have never been happier—which makes their father suspicious.
 But when he tries to take control and teach his children some valuable lessons, things don’t exactly go according to plan.

-Though it takes place nearly a century ago—and it first hit theaters in 1964—this delightful family film is still as fresh and fun today as it was 45 years ago.
+Though it takes place nearly a century ago—and it first hit theaters in 1964—this delightful family film is still as fresh and fun today as it is sure to have been when it was released.
 The story is both entertaining and cleverly written.
 The animation is beautiful.
 And, in the end, there’s an important lesson or two to be learned (even for the grown-ups).

 More importantly, though, it’s filled with unforgettable songs (which I’ve known by heart since I played them on my little red Raggedy Ann record player as a kid).
 They’re all perfectly arranged and flawlessly choreographed in rousing musical numbers—starring everything from a team of chimney sweeps to a family of animated penguins, who dance beside a live-action Dick Van Dyke (which was pretty impressive for 1964).